Paul Schultze-Naumburg: Life

 In response to Germany's defeat in the First World War, and of his own traditionalist marginalization in the interwar "progressive" architectural discourse, Schultze-Naumburg's articles and books began to take on a far more robust character, condemning modern art and architecture in racial terms, thereby providing some of the basis for Adolf Hitler's theories, in which classical Greece and the Middle Ages were the true sources of Aryan art.
 Schultze-Naumburg wrote books such as Die Kunst der Deutschen.
 Ihr Wesen und ihre Werke ("The Art of the Germans.
 Its Nature and Its Works") and Kunst und Rasse ("Art and Race"), the latter published in 1928, in which he argued that only "racially pure" artists could produce a healthy art which upheld timeless ideals of classical beauty, while racially "mixed" modern artists showed their inferiority and corruption by producing distorted artwork.
 As evidence of that, he reproduced examples of modern art next to photographs of people with deformities and diseases, graphically reinforcing the idea of modernism as a sickness.

+After joining the Nazi Party in 1930, Schultze-Naumburg was elected to the Reichstag on the Nazi electoral list in July 1932 and in the following two elections.
+At the election of November 1933, he was elected as a deputy from electoral constituency 11 (Merseburg) and retained that seat until the collapse of the Nazi regime.

 Along with Alexander von Senger, Eugen Honig, Konrad Nonn and German Bestelmeyer, Schultze-Naumburg was a member of a Nazi para-governmental art propaganda unit called the Kampfbund deutscher Architekten und Ingenieure (KDAI) (Combat Association of German Architects and Engineers).
 In September 1944, Schultze-Naumburg was named in the Gottbegnadeten list as one of the first rank of artists and writers important to Nazi culture.

 Schultze-Naumburg died in Jena in 1949.
 His ashes were placed in the Weimar Historical Cemetery, in a mausoleum designed by him in 1909 for the poet Ernst von Wildenbruch.